sumitmalik51/demo-teos/ERMS-teoc-terraform-project-main-himanshu/README.md

 ## Terraform Stacks

-Each directory in the `core-services` and `applications` folders has its own Terraform state file.
+Each directory in the `core-services` folders has its own Terraform state file.
 Each directory is called a 'stack'.
 This isolation allows for modular and independent management of each component of the infrastructure, facilitating easier updates and rollbacks.

 With an Azure backend, the state file for each stack is stored in at the key `<environment name>/<directory name>/state.tfstate` in the state bucket.
-For example, the state file for the `hello-world-api` stack in the `development` environment would be `development/hello-world-api/state.tfstate`.

 ## Order of Terraform Apply / `dependencies.json`